SOC - Sociology

 SOC 405.
 Sociology of Aging (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as AGE 405.
-Analyzes the social dimensions of old age, including changing demographic structure and role changes and their impact on society.
+Analysis of the social dimensions of old age, including changing demographic structure and role changes and their impact on society.
 Prerequisite: SOC 111.

 SOC 481.
 Cooperative Education (1-4).

 Provides the student with practical experience under academic supervision, that complements the student's academic program.
 Consultation with, and approval by, an appropriate faculty sponsor are necessary.
-Graded Cr/NCr.
 Prerequisite: instructor's consent.

 SOC 481N.
 Internship (1-4).